Col. USAF (ret), Chairman and CEO

 Lt.
 Col. USA (ret), Vice President - Administration

-With his BS in Public/Applied History from Oregon State University and a Masters in Public Administration, Management and Finance, Mr. Witcher’s inital career was with the United States Army.
+With his BS in Public/Applied History from Oregon State University and a Masters in Public Administration, Management and Finance, Eric Witcher’s initial career was with the United States Army.
 At Lt.
 Colonel rank, he retired from the Army.
-With his Senior Professional of Human Resources certificate, Witcher then experienced many more years as an HR Manager/Director with several Florida companies, followed by 7 years as an Assistant Professor at Embry-Riddle Aeronautical University.
+With his Senior Professional of Human Resources certificate, Eric then experienced many more years as an HR Manager/Director with several Florida companies, followed by 7 years as an Assistant Professor at Embry-Riddle Aeronautical University.

 Eric joined Rocket Crafters in July ’13.
 Eric oversees Human Resources, Purchasing, Security, and Corporate Programs.